-This chapter presents the standards, data, and procedures necessary to meet the groundwater recharge requirements of the NJDEP Stormwater Management Rules at N.J.A.C.
+This chapter presents the standards, data and procedures necessary to meet the groundwater recharge requirements of the NJDEP Stormwater Management rules at N.J.A.C.
 7:8.
-According to these Rules, a "major development" project, which is one that disturbs at least 1 acre of land or creates at least 0.25 acres of new or additional impervious surface, must include nonstructural and/or structural stormwater management measures that prevent the loss of groundwater recharge at the project site.
+According to these Rules, a "major development" project, which is one that disturbs at least 1 acre of land or creates at least 0.25 acres of regulated impervious surface, 0.25 acres of regulated motor vehicle surface, or a combination of regulated impervious surface and regulated motor vehicle surface that totals 0.25 acres or more must include green infrastructure (GI) stormwater management measures that prevent the loss of groundwater recharge at the project site.
 This requirement is included in the Rules because the loss of groundwater recharge can adversely impact the health of streams and wetlands and the yield of water supply wells.
-Urban redevelopment and certain linear development projects are exempt from the groundwater recharge requirements, while waivers may obtained under certain conditions for public roadway, railroad, and pedestrian walkway enlargements.
-Complete details can be found in Subchapter 5 of the Stormwater Management Rules.
+Urban redevelopment and certain linear development projects are exempt from the groundwater recharge requirements, while waivers may be obtained under certain conditions for public roadway, railroad and pedestrian walkway enlargements.
+Complete details can be found in Subchapter 5 of the Stormwater Management rules.

-Specifically, the Stormwater Management Rules require that a proposed major land development comply with one of the following two groundwater recharge requirements:
+Specifically, the Stormwater Management rules require that a proposed major land development comply with one of the following two groundwater recharge requirements: